biomchen/ada-token-split-estimator/README.md

+# Doc Splitting Estimator
-# Doc splitting estimator for the Openai embedding model
+For the Openai embedding model

 _under construction_